sintefenergy/shop-documentation/book/objects/objective/objective.md

 (objective:load_value)=
 ### load_value
-The load obligation value by multiplying the load with the market sale price (xUnit: NOK, yUnit: NOK)
+The load obligation value by multiplying the load with the load price.
+If the load price is not given, the sale price is used. (xUnit: NOK, yUnit: NOK)

 (objective:reserve_sale_buy)=